Upon entering the entrance chamber one is immediately

 The Drum Room, 500 metres from the entrance, provides the

-first major turn-back point on STANDARD TOUR.
+first major turn-back point on HERITAGE TOUR.
 In this chamber there

 is also a striking example of a translucent formation.

 Alongside it a stalagmite resembling a Bushman hut lends